 Creative Enrichment Program for 2020-2021

 This program complements our Core Academic program by offering students the chance to expand their academic, social and problem-solving skills through creative and active workshops.
 Topics for elementary aged students vary year to year, but typically focus on creative, hands-on skills and thinking including theater, art, music, science and construction skills.
 The Fall session typically includes a culminating performance of a Junior Broadway musical.

 Cedar Play School is an enrichment class for the youngest members our learning community, ages 4-6.
 Children are given a rich environment in which to play through creative storytelling, art projects and hands on, imaginative exploration.
 Mornings begin with movement, song and story, after which children feed their curiosity through sensory activities that connect with the season and the natural world through our garden and seasonal foods.

 The Bridge School offers week long, half day summer camps based on student interest.
-Camps offered for the upcoming summer will be listed here in February.
+Camps offered for the upcoming summer will be listed here in February or March.